skellis46/slipbox/whole physical body minus the brain.md

 - [[Alvin Goldman and Frederique de Vignemont - Is social cognition embodied]]
 - [[embodiment and illusion of self]]
 - [[embodiment as mental representations in bodily formats]]
+- this article by Goldman and Vignement challenges various ways of thinking about [[embodiment]] and [[situated and embodied cognition]]

 ---